-We have no reason to disagree with the foregoing.
-The judge below can not validly be criticised for forming an opinion on the papers before him without hearing the parties. whether he was correct or not in his conclusion is a different question which we are capable of addressing since an appeal operates as a rehearing on the record.
-A renewal of the application would also be to the same effect.
-To the extent that the learned High Court judge chose to decide the question whether there was disclosed a sufficient case to warrant further investigation at a full inter parte hearing by characterising the functions as a non judicial and the decision as simply a proposal, we choose to go at large in order to do fuller justice to this case.
-After all, since Ridge v Baldwin (1), the distinction between judicial and administrative activities has been swept away and as a general proposition judicial review now lies against inferior courts and tribunals and against any persons or bodies which perform public duties or functions.
-There is, of course, no blanket immunity from judicial review even for the President: see Mwamba And Another v Attorney General (2)
+We have no reason to disagree with the foregoing. below can not validly be criticised for forming an opinion on the papers before him without hearing the parties.
+Whether he was correct or not in his conclusion different question which we are capable of addressing since an appeal operates as a rehearing on the record. of the application would also be to the same effect. extent that the learned High Court judge chose to decide the question whether there was disclosed a sufficient case to warrant further investigation at a full inter partes hearing by characterising the functions as non-judicial and the decision as simply a proposal, we choose to go at large in order to do fuller justice to this case.
+After all, since -v- BALDWIN(1) the distinction between judicial administrative activities has been swept away judicial review now lies proposition inferior courts and tribunals and against any persons or bodies which perform public duties or functions. of course, no blanket immunity from judicial review even for the President: see MWAMBA AND ANOTHER -v- ATTORNEY-GENERAL(2)

-It is trite that judicial review has supplanted the old proceedings for the prerogative writs of mandamus, prohibition and certiorari.
-These orders can now be obtained from acting in an office to which he is not entitled or a declaration and/or injunction in any matter of a public nature suitable for judicial review.
-Rather than look at the prerogative remedies in the old classical style, it is, in our considered opinion, preferable to adopt the current trends as proposed by cases such as Council of Civil Service Unions and others v Minister for the civil Service (3).
-A formulation which has gained much acceptance in the commonwealth was that proposed by Lord Diplock who said, from letter d at page 1026 to letter b at page 1027:
+It is trite that judicial review has supplanted the old proceedings for the prerogative writs of prohibition and certiorari.
+These orders can obtained under Order 53 as can an injunction to restrain a person from acting in an office to which he is not entitled or a declaration and/or injunction in any matter of a public for judicial review.
+Rather than look at nature suitable the prerogative remedies in the old classical style, it is, in our considered opinion, preferable to adopt the current trends as proposed by cases such as COUNCIL OF CIVIL SERVICE UNIONS AND OTHERS -v- MINISTER FOR THE CIVIL SERVICE (3) A formulation which has gained much acceptance commonwealth was that proposed by Lord Diplock who said, from letter d at page 1026 to letter b at page 1027 --

 "Judicial review has I think developed to a stage today when without reiterating any analysis of the steps by which the development has come about, one can conveniently classify under three heads the grounds upon which administrative action is subject to control by judicial review.
 The first ground I would call "illegality", the second "irrationality" and the third "procedural impropriety".
-That is not to say that further development on a case basis may not in course of time add further grounds.
-I have in mind particularly the possible adoption in the future of the principle of "proportionality" which is recognised in the administrative law of several of our fellow members of the European economic Community; but to dispose of the instant case the three already well established heads that I have mentioned will suffice.
-By "illegality" as a ground for judicial review, I mean that the decision maker must understand correctly the law that regulates his decision making power and must give effect to it.
-Whether he has or not is par excellent a justifiable question to be decided, in the event of dispute, by those persons, the judges, by whom the judicial power of the state is exercisable.
+That is not to say that further development on a case by case basis may not in course of time add further grounds.
+I have in mind particularly the possible adoption in the future of the principle of "proportionality" which is recognised in the administrative law of several of our fellow members of the European economic Community; but to dispose of the instant case the three already well-established heads that I have mentioned will suffice.

+By "illegality" as a ground for judicial review I mean that the decision-maker must understand correctly the law that regulates his decision-making power and must give effect to it.
+Whether he has or not is par excellence a justiciable question to be decided, in the event of dispute, by those persons, the judges, by whom the judicial power of the state is exercisable.